NCFE Level 2 Certificate in Digital Promotion for Business (601/6673/3)

 The company may hire an information officer to manage the data protection policy.

 Outline what should be included in a data protection policy for a business with an online presence

 See https://youtu.be/GpsrVYh_OIU for sharing files in MS office in the cloud and https://docs.microsoft.com/en-us/sharepoint/deploy-file-collaboration collaboration.

 Unit 11 Mobile phone applications for business (T/615/8543)

 An examination of mobile phone applications for business (business apps) and their role in the digital promotions mix.
 A look at the content and features of apps used in business and how an organisation may successfully promote usage of an app.

-- 1 Be able to specify the content and features of a mobile phone application for business
+This part of the unit is about being able to specify the content and features of a mobile phone application for business

 - 1.1 Select the information and content to be contained in a business app